Updated: Nov 23

 The Concept2 model also comes with a PM5 computer and LCD screen, which include a variety of rowing programs.
 You can connect the machine via Bluetooth to your phone and then track workout progress in Concept2's free ErgData app.

 This rower also includes a 13-inch seat height with an adjustable handle and footrests.
 It has a 500-pound weight capacity, so it can fit just about anyone.
 Plus, it’s made of sturdy, high-quality aluminum and breaks into two pieces for easy storage.
-At $990, it's less than half the price of the Hydrow but relatively equal in quality.
+At $1559, the rower is so close to the Hydrow quality that we love while not breaking the bank.

 The Sunny Health and Fitness magnetic rowing machine offers a sleeker design than the XTERRA, but is similar in that it has eight magnetic resistance levels.
-It also has an extra-long slide rail that is 48 inches long and a 44-inch inseam length with a weight capacity of 250 pounds.
+It also has a 43-inch long slide rail and a 44-inch inseam length with a weight capacity of 250 pounds.